Quick Guide to Mexico

 Mexico is home to the whole gamut of hotel options, ranging from budget to five-star.
 If you're after a good deal you should be able to find it, setting yourself up nicely for a cheap Mexico holiday to remember.

-If you know you want to go to the beach you've a choice of the eastern Caribbean coast, known as the Riviera Maya.
+If you know you want to go to the beach you've a couple of choices.
+First, there's the eastern Caribbean coast, known as the Riviera Maya.
 This incorporates a number of beach resorts including Cancun where the sand goes on for miles, there's great scuba diving and a vibrant town.
 Alternatively, head over to the Pacific coast which boasts its own beautiful seaside resorts, with Puerto Vallarta attracting scuba divers to witness the migration of the humpbacked whale and Ixtapa and Acapulco boasting their own array of resorts.

 How to get to Mexico

 Direct flights might sound like a expensive way to start your holiday in Mexico, but there is often no real price difference between direct and indirect flights, especially if you're going to a popular tourist destination like Cancun.
 Flights can be as short as 11 hours, or easily take around 24 hours with a stopover, so the added amount of holiday is a real plus with direct flights.
+Some departure airports in the UK will require one or more stopovers - try searching from nearby airports, as the extra travel time in the UK could save you time in a far-flung airport during your journey!

 When to Visit Mexico